SPUR-TECH/uriskitchen/README.md

     - ## **BUG**...
     - Issue comment,edit and delete function.
 - ## **FIX**...
-    - I sort the help of tutor support which helped me set a pk: to id the comments, the edits and deleting capability.
+    - I sort the help of **David Callaghan** from the Slack group  who helped me set a pk: to id the comments, the edits and deleting capability.
+     - ## **BUG**...
+    - The user could edit or delete anyone's comment.
+- ## **FIX**...
+    - I sort the help of **Thanh Skustad** from the Slack group and we attached the comment to the comment writer and hide the edit and delete buttons if not comment writer.
 ---

 - [Back to the top](#urais-thai-kitchen)

 # CREDITS:

+- ## A MASSIVE thank you to **Thanh Skustad** for helping me get around the issue of attaching a comment to the comment writer and hiding the edit and delete buttons if not comment writer.
-- ## A special thank you to Daniel Callaghan for helping me get around the issue of clearing the cart but keeping the success page.
+- ## A special thank you to **Daniel Callaghan** for helping me get around the issue of clearing the cart but keeping the success page and linking comments and editing capabilities.
-- ## Also my mentor Jack_Mentor for advancing my abilities in the Git terminal.
+- ## Also my mentor **Jack_Mentor** for advancing my abilities in the Git terminal.
 - ## And the Slack guys and all family and fiends for taking the time to review my site.

 ---